The Resolution Property via Azumaya Algebras: Introduction

+\item If $\ms X$ is $2$-dimensional, regular in codimension $1$ ($R_1$), and is a gerbe over a stack with generically trivial stabilizers (e.g. $\ms X$ is a normal tame Artin surface) then $\Br(\ms X)=\Br'(\ms X)$. \end{enumerate} \end{Theorem}

+Resolving quasi-coherent sheaves by vector bundles is a well-worn technique with a long history in algebraic geometry.
+Indeed, the following questions are some examples where it plays a crucial role.

+\begin{enumerate} \item (\cite[Section 2]{TotaroRes}) Does the $\text{K}$-theory of vector bundles agree with the $\text{K}$-theory of perfect complexes? \item (\cite{ConradDual}) Is every smooth, affine group scheme $G \to S$ linear? i.e. is there a closed immersion $G \to \text{GL}_S(V)$ for a vector bundle $V$ on $S$? \item (\cite[Question 2]{Seshadri} and \cite[Theorem 3.8]{ThomasonRes}) Suppose $B$ is a ring of finite-type and $G$ a reductive group scheme over a general base scheme $S$.
+Is the ring of invariants, $B^G$, also of finite-type over $S$? \item Is every cohomological Brauer class $\alpha \in \text{H}^2(X, \mathbf{G}_m)_{\text{tors}}$ representable by an Azumaya algebra? \end{enumerate}

+The resolution property can be viewed as a generalization of quasi-projectivity.
+Indeed, a line bundle on a quasi-compact scheme is ample if and only if the corresponding $\mathbf{G}_m$-bundle is quasi-affine.
+On the other hand, a striking characterization of the resolution property is the following:

+\begin{Theorem} (Totaro, \cite{TotaroRes} and Gross, \cite{GrossRes}) Let $\ms X$ be a quasi-compact, quasi-separated (qcqs) algebraic stack with affine stabilizers at closed points.
+Then $\ms X$ satisfies the resolution property if and only if it can be expressed as a quotient stack $[W/\mathbf{GL}_n]$ where $W$ is quasiaffine. \end{Theorem}

+Thus, the resolution property is closely related to another fundamental question: when is an algebraic stack \emph{globally} the quotient of a scheme?
+Although tame algebraic stacks are known to have this property locally, we cannot find a single separated Deligne-Mumford stack which is not a global quotient stack.
+In the instance of $\mu_n$- or $\mathbf{G}_m$-gerbes, this question is deeply intertwined with an important problem of Grothendieck.

-In his original treatises on the Brauer group \cite{Brauer2}, Grothendieck posed the question: does every cohomological Brauer class arise from a $\text{PGL}_n$-torsor?
+In \cite{Brauer2}, Grothendieck posed the question: does every cohomological Brauer class arise from a $\text{PGL}_n$-torsor?
 In other words, is the Brauer map $\Br(X) \to \Br'(X)$ surjective?
-An affirmative answer for any particular scheme would be useful.
-For example, a cohomological interpretation of the group of Azumaya algebras (under the Brauer equivalence) would greatly assist in calculations.
-These sort of issues concern those who study the existence of rational points on varieties or, for that matter, anyone who wishes to give geometric meaning to a cohomology class.
-Viewed in this way, we may reinterpret Gabber's result on the surjectivity of the Brauer map: it states that every $\mu_n$ gerbe morphism $X \to M$ satisfies the resolution property whenever $M$ admits an ample line bundle (see \cite{EHKV}, \cite{gabber1981some}, \cite{dejongample}).
-This is an important problem and a general solution has remained out of reach for almost 50 years.
-Note that this is unknown even when $M$ is a smooth scheme of dimension 3 , finite type and separated over the complex numbers.
+It is a difficult result due of Gabber that the Brauer map is surjective when $X$ admits an ample line bundle (see \cite{dejongample} for a proof).
+Using the resolution property we may reinterpret this result as follows: every $\mu_n$-gerbe morphism $X \to M$ satisfies the resolution property whenever $M$ admits an ample line bundle (see \cite{EHKV}, \cite{Gabbersthesis}, \cite{dejongample}).
+A solution to Grothendieck's question has remained out of reach for almost 50 years and it is not clear what one should expect, indeed see \cite{EHKV} for a non-separated counterexample.
+Note that the problem is completely open even when $M$ is a smooth scheme of dimension three, finite-type and separated over the complex numbers.